 A. Your kitten may be tiny, but he will grow quickly.
 Cats are usually close to fully grown within a year, so buying a smaller bed for a kitten seems pointless.
 Just buy a regular cat bed for him to grow into.

 Q. Where should I place my cat's new bed?

 A. Although cats don't tend to like areas where it's too noisy or busy, they do like to be social with their humans while lounging around.
 We recommend placing your cat's bed in whatever room you spend the majority of your downtime – such as the living room, family room, or den.
 If you already know your kitty's preferred sleeping spots, you can't go wrong by positioning her cat bed in a spot where she normally likes to sleep or hang out.

 Kitty Sill Deluxe Bed

 While they might spend most of the day sleeping, cats do get bored during those long afternoons without you.
-The Kitty Sill solves the problem: a comfortable lounging spot that's perfect for catnaps, and also serves as an observation deck on life outside the window when Fluffy is awake.
+The Kitty Sill solves the problem.
+It's a comfortable lounging spot that's perfect for catnaps, and it also serves as an observation deck on life outside the window.

-Rugged living isn't a cat's style; they're all about comfort.
-So instead of a flimsy tent for Sock's sleeping pleasure, offer him this luxuriously padded tent bed instead.
-Sturdy enough to hold its shape as your cat slinks in and out, yet soft enough to provide the sort of pampering he feels entitled to, the Tent Bed is attractive enough to display in your living room.
+Rugged living isn't a cat's style.
+So instead of a flimsy tent for Socks' sleeping pleasure, offer him this luxuriously padded tent bed instead.
+Sturdy enough to hold its shape as your cat slinks in and out yet soft enough to provide the sort of pampering he feels entitled to.

 Smiling Paws Pets